Getting your Trinity Audio player ready...

 5. Serve It Up: Divide the cooked udon noodles among bowls.
 Pour the steaming broth over, ensuring each bowl gets a generous helping of veggies.

 6. Final Touch: Garnish with sliced green onions.
-If you fancy, pop a boiled egg or some tofu cubes on top.
+If you like, add a boiled egg or tofu cubes.

 And there you have it!
 A bowl of heartwarming Udon Noodle Soup that promises a burst of flavor and comfort in every spoonful.
 It’s the culinary equivalent of a big, warm hug.